What is HTTPS

 – Better privacy: With HTTPS enabled, you have an added layer of protection against third-party tracking.
 That way, no one can see what pages you’ve visited and what information you’ve sent to the site.

 – Better SEO: Since HTTPS is a better version of HTTP, it has a better chance of ranking in search engine results.
 This is especially true if you’re targeting a niche market or a specific audience.

 – Better user experience: Being a better version of standard HTTP, HTTPS makes your website’s pages load faster.
 This means a better user experience for your visitors, who will appreciate the faster load time.

 Here is an in-depth post about HTTPS on the Cloudflare website.

-Google Chrome, Mozilla Firefox, and other popular browsers now alert users when they visit an unsecure website.
-Sites that do not use HTTPS as their protocol display a clear red warning and trustmark.
-Users become wary of giving their personal information to websites with such unsecure connection.
+Google Chrome, Mozilla Firefox, and other popular browsers now alert users when they visit an unsecured website.
+Sites that do not use HTTPS as their protocol display a clear red warning and Trust mark.
+Users become wary of giving their personal information to websites with such unsecured connections.

 SSL stands for “Secure Sockets Layer” and is a cryptographic protocol that enables the secure communication between clients and servers.
 HTTPS is an HTTP (Hypertext Transfer Protocol) with an added layer of security using SSL.

 HTTPS is the default communication protocol for all eCommerce sites, online banking, and other highly sensitive websites.
 SSL is a cryptographic method of securing data in transit between two computers over the internet.